egomezr/lonline_for_java/README.md

 ###Dynamicloud account

 Lonline needs API credentials from a Dynamicloud account, these credentials allow Lonline to access your account's structure (Model).
 The mandatory model in your account should be composed for a model with at least three fields.
 For further information about models and fields in Dynamicloud visit its documentation at [Main concepts](https://www.dynamicloud.org/documents/apidoc#main_concepts "Dynamicloud documentation")

+> If you don't have a Dynamicloud account, <a href="https://lonline.io/" target="_blank">Lonline Manager</a> provides an option on <a href="https://lonline.io/auth/signup" target="_blank">Sign up</a> page to create a Dynamicloud account for you.

+> Another tool in Lonline Manager is a <a href="https://lonline.io/wizard" target="_blank">Configuration Wizard</a> to setup Lonline in your system.

 **We are going to explain step by step how to setup your account in Dynamicloud, trust us it's very easy:**